hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 vault_secondary_storage_secret: <password>
 ```

-Note: If S-Vols host-group is not added in VSM, use an additional parameter "_spec.virtual_storage_serial_number_" with "_hv_gad_bulk_" module.
+1 If you do not want to add the S-Vol host group to the VSM, specify the additional parameter "_spec.virtual_storage_serial_number_" when using the "_hv_gad_bulk_" module.
+The module will create the VSM and add the S-Vols and host groups to the specified VSM.

 # Execution

-Create a var.yml file that defines the following configuration parameters required for bulk HUR pair creation:
+Create a var.yml file that defines the following configuration parameters required for bulk GAD pair creation:

 • Total number of P-VOLs (that is, the total number of GAD pairs to be created)

-• Total number of journal groups

-• Starting journal group ID

 • Starting P-VOL LDEV ID

+• Starting consistency group ID, i.e., CTG ID <sup>1</sup>

 • Whether the S-VOL should use the same LDEV ID as the corresponding P-VOL

-• Number of path groups
+• Number of remote path groups

 • Whether multipathing should be used for P-VOL host mappings